TaplierShiru/hpc-2022-labs/lab1_vector_sum/README.md

 # Conclusion
-When dealing with large matrices (shape more than 512 by one side), its better to run it on GPU (faster/efficient compare to CPU), or use OpenMP/many-threads on CPU.
-In smaller one, its no difference where to run it.
+When dealing with large vectors (shape more than 2^24), its better to run it on with high computer library Numpy (faster/efficient compare to GPU).
+In smaller one, its no difference where to run it (except python-loops).

 - Cython: